 - You leave the open end of a garden hose in the swimming pool.

-- Your home has a handheld shower and the shower head is long enough to hang below the flood rim of the tub. (see photo)
+- Your home has a handheld shower, and the shower head is long enough to hang below the flood rim of the tub.
+The flood rim is defined as the top edge of the tub.

-If the house pressure is interrupted by a pressure change, nasty/dirty water could be drawn back into your water system through the cross-connection.
+If the house’s water pressure is interrupted by a pressure change, contaminated/dirty water could be drawn back into your pipes through cross-connection.

-Here are three common examples of how a pressure change can cause your water to backflow away from your home and contaminate your water and the city’s main water line:
+Here are three common examples of how a pressure change can cause water to backflow away from your home and cause contamination.

-- The water service is lost due to a break in the main water line.
-The break can cause a backflow of water from your home.
+- The water service is lost due to a break in the main water service line.
+The break can cause water to backflow from your home into the city’s main water line.

-- A fireman connects a hose to the water main to clean the line or fight a nearby fire.
-Water pressure can backflow and actually pull water from your home.
+- A fireman connects a fire hydrant to clean the line or fight a nearby fire.
+Water pressure can cause backflow, pull water from your home, and contaminate your potable water.

-- A car wreck or other accident breaks a fire hydrant causing a loss in pressure on the main water line.
-The pressure loss can create a backflow.
+- A car wreck or other accident breaks a fire hydrant.
+The break in the water line can cause pressure loss and can create a backflow.

 Remedy: Add A Backflow Preventer